 Regretting that now… The road to the migration office is hot and wobbly, but we know we’ll make it there!

-Crossing the Mexico Guatemala Border
+Crossing the border from Mexico to Guatemala

 We had our hostel take care of our transportation to Guatemala.
 If you like your hostel, we recommend you to do so as well.
 Hostels always work with the same transporters and they know service is good or they’ll choose a different transporter.